Daryl Dike: West Bromwich Albion

 On January 1, 2022, Dike signed for West Bromwich Albion of the English EFL Championship on a four-and-a-half-year contract for an undisclosed fee.
 On January 16, Dike made his debut for West Bromwich Albion, coming on as a substitute in a 1–0 loss to Queen's Park Rangers.
 During his first start against Peterborough United, Dike sustained a hamstring injury which ruled him out for the remainder of the season.
 He scored his first goal for the club on December 12, 2022, in a 2–1 win against Sunderland.

 During a league game against Stoke City on April 15, 2023, Dike suffered an Achilles tendon injury in his right leg which ruled him out for nine months.

 On February 10, 2024, just over a month after his return, Dike suffered a left leg injury and was carted off during a 2–2 draw against Ipswich Town.
 Manager Carlos Corberan stated after the match that the injury was "similar" to the one Dike suffered in 2023.
 On February 12, it was confirmed that Dike has ruptured his left Achilles tendon, and would miss the remainder of 2024.

-It would be an entire year before Dike played again for West Brom, making his return as a 77th-minute substitute against Millwall on February 15, 2024.
-He would start and score in his first league game in over 2 years on May 5, 2025, in a 5–3 win against Luton Town.
+It would be an entire year before Dike played again for West Brom, making his return as a 77th-minute substitute against Millwall on February 15, 2025.
+He would start and score in his first league game in over two years on May 5, 2025, in a 5–3 win against Luton Town.

+On May 15, 2026, the club announced he would be released at the end of the season when his contract expired.

+Return to Orlando City

+On July 17, 2026, Dike returned to Orlando City, signing a contract through the 2027 Major League Soccer season with a team option for the following season.
+Upon signing, Dike said that he felt "welcomed" and that "everyone has been incredibly supportive".
+Dike made his return on August 5 as a second half substitute for Justin Ellis in a 2–1 win over Monterrey in the Leagues Cup.
+On August 12, Dike scored his first goal for Orlando City, their first in a 2–2 draw against Atlético de San Luis.
+Orlando City would win the game 5–3 on penalties, but would be eliminated from the Leagues Cup.
+Dike scored his first regular season goal for Orlando City when he opened the scoring in a 3–3 draw with Minnesota United on August 29.